87539 Webmedia6cp; 3hpw (studio)

 Today the web has a pervasive presence in our lives; through it we access information, communicate, connect, experience.
-There are many facets of design involved in generating content for the web: interface design; information design; information architecture; user experience design; interaction design, etc. Through this subject students gain a basic understanding of some of these facets of design and the production of content for websites.
+There are many facets of design involved in generating content for the web: interface design; information design; information architecture; user experience design; interaction design, etc. Through this subject students extend their understanding of some of these facets of design and the production of content for websites.
 The design environment of the screen – the constraints and considerations – is explored.
-Students learn to apply their existing design skills and understanding of design principles and elements to design for the web.
-Using design as a conduit, students communicate information on the web through the integrated use of text, image and other media elements.

 Summer session, City campus

 Detailed subject description.